-16.6.1.1 In the event that (1) a Member (Pilot) is unable perform the Pilot's duties for a period of more than thirty (30) consecutive days for physical reasons or other health reasons beyond the Pilot's control, or as described in

-Section 16.4.3.3 herein, and (2) said Member has performed no pilotage services in the calendar month for which the Member seeks exemption, then, upon majority Board Vote, that Member shall not be charged his/her Individual Expense Share for that month.
+16.6.1.1 In the event that (1) a Pilot is unable perform the Pilot's duties for a period of more than thirty (30) consecutive days for physical reasons or other health reasons beyond the Pilot's control, or as described in Section 16.4.3.3 herein, and (2) said Pilot has performed no pilotage services in the calendar month for which the Member owned by that Pilot seeks exemption, then, upon majority Board Vote, that Member shall not be charged his/her/its Individual Expense Share for that month.

-16.6.1.2 In addition to the foregoing, the Board of Directors may give special treatment to the distribution of irregular or extraordinary expenses, costs or expenditures that are non-recurring and that would result in inequitable charges to any Member or Members due to (1) formal exemption from monthly charges under this Section 16; or (2) the death or retirement of a Member; or (3) admission of a new Member.
+16.6.1.2 In addition to the foregoing, the Board of Directors may give special treatment to the distribution of irregular or extraordinary expenses, costs or expenditures that are non-recurring and that would result in inequitable charges to any Member or Members due to (1) formal exemption from monthly charges under this Section 16; or (2) the death or termination of Membership of a Member; or (3) admission of a new Member.